jaguarforce/blacklist/README.md

 # Smartsteem.com Blacklist

-Adding new accounts is possible by editing the `list.txt` via [PR](https://github.com/smartsteem/blacklist/pulls).
+Adding new accounts is possible by editing the `list.json` via [PR](https://github.com/smartsteem/blacklist/pulls).

 Take a look at the GIF below for an explanation.